 (c) ranking and/or filtering the data objects for relevance of and/or likelihood of interest based on the social engagement data.
 A system and computer program for online content delivery is also provided.

 Social engagement metrics are the responses to online content, and how the public refers to that content.
-It assumes that if content is likely to be of interest to a lot of users that it will more likely be of interest to a particular users.
+It assumes that if the content is likely to be of interest to a lot of users that it will more likely be of interest to a particular user.
 If it’s ignored by many, it might also be ignored by an individual who might be more engaged with other content.

 A social score might be generated from both active feedback and passive feedback.
 Active feedback can include recommendations from people about content and things like a thumbs up or thumbs down or numeric rating.
 Passive feedback includes things like how much time might be spent viewing something, if it’s bookmarked, and so on.